 Make sure you understand what you’re getting yourself into.

-I probably wouldn’t ask for a credit report on your first date, but finances should definitely be discussed before tying the knot.
+I probably wouldn’t ask for a credit report on your first date, but discuss finances before tying the knot.

 12. Average Holiday Credit Card Debt & Time to Pay It Off